Bitcoin held $65K–$73K in wartime as Strategy and ETFs absorbed heavy selling

 Flow composition also skewed away from the U.S. CoinShares data showed Swiss-listed products taking in $157 million, described as 70% of a $224 million global ETP inflow.
 For traders, that split raises a practical question: can the market clear $73K if the marginal bid is concentrated and the latest U.S. weekly print stays soft.

 On the sell side, CryptoQuant characterized a sharp reversal in whale behavior.
-Whales holding 1,000 to 10,000 BTC swung from about +200,000 BTC (one-year change) at the 2024 peak to -188,000 BTC, a nearly 400,000 BTC reversal described as one of the most aggressive large-holder distribution cycles on record.
+Whales holding 1,000 to 10,000 BTC swung from about +200,000 BTC (one-year change) at the 2024 bull market peak to -188,000 BTC, a nearly 400,000 BTC reversal described as one of the most aggressive large-holder distribution cycles on record.
 The 365-day moving average continued to decline, framing the selling as structural rather than a one-off reaction.

 Mid-tier holders (100–1,000 BTC) were still net accumulators, but annual additions fell more than 60% since October 2025 from nearly 1 million BTC to 429,000.
 That is not outright distribution yet, but it is weakening breadth.